SharePoint/sp-dev-docs/docs/schema/urlaction-element-in-actions-solutionmanifestdeclarativeextensions-schema.md

 <tbody>
 <tr class="odd">
 <td align="left"><p>Url</p></td>
 <td align="left"><p>The full URL of the page that the user browses to when he or she clicks the action.
 A command can include parameters that will be populated with the contents of one or more fields in the external content type.
 In the URL that you type in this field, you can include placeholders for each parameter to use.
 Placeholders should be numbered with integers starting at zero (0, 1, 2, and so on) and should be of the form {number}.
-For example, the following sample URL provides two parameters, **p0</span> and <span class="keyword">p1**:</p>
+For example, the following sample URL provides two parameters, **p0</span> and **p1**:</p>
 <p><span class="code">http://www.adventure-works.com/sample.aspx?p0={0}&amp;p1={1}</span></p>
 <p>Required.</p>
 <p>Attribute type: String</p></td>